CY570MS/NeuroScreen/README.md

-# 🧠 Alzheimer’s Drug Candidate Prioritization (Hackathon System)
+# 🧠 Alzheimer’s Drug Candidate Prioritization

 This project is an end-to-end **drug candidate prioritization pipeline** for Alzheimer’s disease.
 It combines: